Albertini14/Obsidian-Hax/Theory/Hashes.md

 ## HMACs

 HMAC is a method of using a cryptographic hashing function to verify the authenticity and integrity of data.
-The TryHackMe VPN uses HMAC-SHA512 for message authentication, which you can see in the terminal output.
 A HMAC can be used to ensure that the person who created the HMAC is who they say they are (authenticity), and that the message hasn’t been modified or corrupted (integrity).
 They use a secret key, and a hashing algorithm in order to produce a hash.